 If you’re thinking about beekeeping, you’ve probably heard about Flow Hives.
 Heck, if you’re thinking about beekeeping, it’s probably because of Flow Hives!
-I can’t think another piece of modern beekeeping equipment that has captured the imaginations of potential beekeepers as this “honey-on-tap” contraption.
+I can’t think another piece of modern beekeeping equipment that has captured potential beekeepers’ imaginations as this “honey-on-tap” contraption.
 But does it work?
-Is it worth the price?
+Iof s it worth the price?
 (Around $1000 Canadian*) Does it really make keeping bees easier?
-And, because we’re at BeecentricHive.com can it be used with other styles of hives to make them less expensive and more effective?
+And, because we’re at BeecentricHive.com, can it be used with other hives’ styles to make them less expensive and more effective?
 Here’s my take.

 The Flow Hive Is A New Way of Extracting Honey (Not A New Hive)

 That being said, it’s important to realize that the Flow Hive isn’t a Showtime Rotisserie (you can’t “Set It And Forget It”).
 Like all hives, the Flow Hive needs regular maintenance and inspections every 7 to 10 days.
 Why 7 to 10 days?
 Because the biology of a honeybee colony can allow them to produce a new queen and swarm in just over two weeks.
-This is honeybee behavior.
+This is honeybee behaviour.
 There’s just no way around it.
-It doesn’t matter what style of hive you have, every 7 to 10 days you need to suit up, opening the hive, pull off the honey supers, finding the brood, and inspecting each frame.
-When it’s all said and done, keeping a Flow Hive is just as much work as keeping any other style of hive.
+It doesn’t matter what style of hive you have; every 7 to 10 days you’ll need to suit up, open the hive, pull off the honey supers, find the brood, and inspect each frame.
+When it’s all said and done, keeping a Flow Hive is just as much work as keeping any other style of beehive.

 Considerations For Keeping An Edmonton Flow Hive

-Others have written at length about the pros and cons of the Flow Hive so I won’t go into too much detail.
-And we’ve already covered my biggest worry; that some people assume that the Flow Hives is a zero maintenance honey machine.
+Others have written at length about the Flow Hive pros and cons, so I won’t go into too much detail.
+And we’ve already covered my biggest worry; some people assume that the Flow Hives is a zero maintenance honey machine.
 It’s also clear that many people have been using them successfully.
 Here are a few things that I would take into consideration:

 1. Plastic Foundation

-The Flow Hive is a normal hive with “Flow Frames” located in a “Flow Super”.
-Unfortunately, these frames are made of plastic which honeybees don’t always except.
+The Flow Hive is a normal hive with “Flow Frames” located in a “Flow Super.”, Unfortunately, these frames are made of plastic which honeybees don’t always accept.
 If they decide not to use it, the bees will store honey in the brood chamber, run out of space, and swarm.
-One Edmonton Flow Hive user described Flow Hives as “swarm factories”.
-Of the three Edmonton Flow Hive users that I’m aware of, two of them have had some issues with the bees accepting the plastic Flow Frames.
+One Edmonton Flow Hive user described Flow Hives as “swarm factories.”
+Of the three Edmonton Flow Hive users that I’m aware of, two have had some issues with the bees accepting the plastic Flow Frames.

 In contrast, I like the natural foundationless option.
 The bees prefer it.
-Given the choice between building on any type of foundation and building their own comb from scratch, I have always found the bees to prefer building their own.
+Given a choice between building on any foundation and building their own comb from scratch, I have always found the bees to prefer building their own.

 2. Flow Supers Require Queen Excluders

-I can’t think of anything more tragic than excitedly turning the key on your Flow Hive then realizing that you’ve just extracted a box of brood.
-To prevent this, the makers of the Flow Hive recommend using a queen excluder to limit the queen to the brood boxes.
+I can’t think of anything more tragic than excitedly turning the key on your Flow Hive, then realizing that you’ve just extracted a box of brood.
+To prevent this, the Flow Hive makers recommend using a queen excluder to limit the queen to the brood boxes.
 Unfortunately, queen excluders aren’t 100% effective and can further contribute to swarming.

 You could probably get around using a queen excluder once the bees start storing honey in the top of the brood box.
 This would provide a natural honey barrier that the queen wouldn’t likely cross.
-Also, at least once source told me that queen doesn’t like laying eggs in the deeper Flow Frame cells.
+At least once, the source told me that the queen doesn’t like laying eggs in the deeper Flow Frame cells.
 This could very well be the case.